nhannguyen95/learning-notes/languages/javascript/async-and-performance.md

 An `iterable` is an object that contains an `iterator` that can iterate over its values (by calling `next()`).

-As of ES6, the way to retrieve an `iterator` from an `iterable` is that the `iterable` must have a function on it , with the name being the special ES6 symbol value `Symbol.iterator`.
+As of ES6, the way to retrieve an `iterator` from an `iterable` is that the `iterable` must have a function on it, with the name being the special ES6 symbol value `Symbol.iterator`.
 When this function is called, it returns an `iterator`.
 Generally each call should return a fresh new `iterator` though not required.

 An `iterable` can be looped through using `for..of` loop:
 ```js